ZoeyJiang/DyDA/README.md

 # O2M-UDA: Unsupervised Dynamic Domain Adaptation for One-to-Multiple Medical Image Segmentation

-<font color="red">UPDATE: </font>
-We have opened the PyTorch implementation of DyDA and planned to open the MindSpore version in the near future.
+**UPDATE**: We have opened the PyTorch implementation of DyDA and planned to open the MindSpore version in the near future.

 One-to-multiple medical image segmentation aims to directly test a segmentation model trained with the medical images of a one-domain site on those of a multiple-domain